Under the Fire Safety (England) Regulations 2022, we’re required to carry out and document periodic door inspections in all buildings over 11m.

 • If there’s been any alterations or damage to windows or vents in the door.

-If we identify an issue with your door, we’ll arrange for our local contractor to complete a repair or install a replacement.
+If we identify an issue with your door, we’ll arrange for our appropriate contractor to complete the necessary action which could be repair or install a replacement as part of a programme of works.

-Due to the scale of the programme, we aren’t booking individual appointments at this time.
+Due to the scale of the programme, we aren’t able to offer individual appointments currently.

-Our contractors may attend your building and place a small QR code label on every door within the communal areas, including flat entrance doors.image: QR code example
+Our contractors may attend your building and place a small QR code label on every door within the communal areas, including flat entrance doors.

 This label allows us to record information on the type/condition of the door and to keep a log of future inspections.

-A new fire door usually takes 12-15 weeks to arrive.
+A new fire door usually takes 8-12 weeks to manufacture and install.

 When an appointment is made to replace your door, the contractor will provide further information on this.